mapbender/mapbender-documentation/en/backend/applications/layerset.rst

 * **Title**: The title of the instance as displayed in the layer tree.
 * **Opacity**: The transparency of the instance, specified as a value between 0 (fully transparent) and 100 (fully opaque).
 * **BaseSource**: Indicates whether the instance should be treated as a base source.
-* **Proxy**: Boolean value indicating whether the service should be routed through a proxy.
+* **Proxy**: Checkbox, indicating whether the service should be routed through a proxy.

 **Layer Settings:**